afesohromeo/app_theme_kit/flutter_theme_kit/example/README.md

 # Flutter Theme Kit Example

-This example demonstrates how to use `flutter_theme_kit` in a real Flutter app.
+This example demonstrates how to use `app_theme_kit` in a real Flutter app.

 ## Features Demonstrated